kalifadan/Final_project_cs236781/README.md

-# Final_project_cs236781
+# Final project - cs236781
+By Dan Kalifa and Michael Mendelson-Mints.
-Final project for the course - cs236781: Deep Learning, Technion.
+This is our final project for the course - cs236781: Deep Learning, Technion.
+Date: August, 2020.